 6.5.2 Translation of Requests and Responses between IN-CSE and LwM2M Server

 The present document specifies how oneM2M service layer protocol regarding the device management shall be mapped to OMA LwM2M protocol.
 The interaction between the IN-CSE and the LwM2M Server lies between these two protocols and the Requests/Responses from those two protocols shall be properly translated by the interactions between the IN-CSE and the LwM2M Server.
-The Requests/Responses translations between the IN-CSE and the LwM2M Server may be done in any way that satisfies the procedure mappings specified at the clause 6.4.
+The Requests/Responses translations between the IN-CSE and the LwM2M Server may be done in any way that satisfies the procedure mappings specified at clause 6.4.

 6.5.3 Discovery and Subscription for LwM2M Objects